magneticio/vamp.io/content/documentation/installation/dcos.md

 Mesos, Marathon and ZooKeeper are all installed by DC/OS, additionally Vamp requires Elasticsearch and Logstash for its metrics collection and aggregation.
 One way to install Elasticsearch on DC/OS is by following the [Mesos Elasticsearch documentation](http://mesos-elasticsearch.readthedocs.org/en/latest/).
-But we also need Logstash (which is not available as a package), so we created a compatible Docker [images](https://hub.docker.com/r/magneticio/elastic/) that can be used with [How to install on Marathon](http://mesos-elasticsearch.readthedocs.org/en/latest/#how-to-install-on-marathon).
+But we also need Logstash (which is not available as a package) and give it a [specific configuration] (https://github.com/magneticio/vamp-docker/blob/master/clique-base/logstash/logstash.conf), so we created a compatible Docker [images](https://hub.docker.com/r/magneticio/elastic/) that can be used with [How to install on Marathon](http://mesos-elasticsearch.readthedocs.org/en/latest/#how-to-install-on-marathon).
 Our advice is to use our custom Elasticsearch+Logstash Docker image.
 Let’s go!

 First, let's create `marathon.json` file with the following content: